Review of the Resorts AC Sportsbook

 Mobile betting has been a hot topic amongst sports bettors and lawmakers alike.
 Offshore online sportsbooks have provided mobile betting options for quite some time, so it would make sense that state-licensed sportsbooks would follow in their footsteps.
 When New Jersey passed their sports betting law in June 2018, it authorized online, mobile, and land-based sports betting at casinos and racetracks.
-As of November 2018, there are eight different NJ sportsbook apps to choose from, including DraftKings, BetStars, FanDuel, PlayMGM, William Hill, and SugarHouse Sportsbook.
+As of Q2 2019, there are 13 different NJ sportsbook apps to choose from, including DraftKings, BetStars, FanDuel, PlayMGM, William Hill, and SugarHouse Sportsbook, among others.

-It is important to note that these apps reflect the same odds as the main sportsbook, which are often not as profitable for bettors.
+It is important to note that these apps reflect the same odds as their main sportsbook counterparts, which are often not as profitable for bettors.
 Offshore sportsbooks do not have the same taxes, fees, or general overhead costs as a regulated sportsbook, which is why sites like BetOnline and SportsBetting typically have the best odds.
 Many sports enthusiasts still use the mobile sports betting sites provided by these bookmakers when they want the best overall value.

 Does The Resorts AC Sports Book Accept Proxy Betting?

 No, the Resorts AC Sports Book does not allow proxy betting.
 By general definition, proxy betting is when an out-of-state person hires a service or individual to place bets on their behalf.
-Being that the out of towner typically resides in a state where gambling is illegal, proxy betting violates the Wire Act of 1961 which prohibits such activity.
-The fact that all online and mobile sports betting options are geo-fenced in NJ, it only further supports the states zero-tolerance for proxies.
+Being that the out-of-towner typically resides in a state where gambling is barred, proxy betting violates the Wire Act of 1961, which prohibits books from accepting wagers across state lines.
+The fact that all online and mobile sports betting options are geo-fenced in NJ only further supports the state’s zero-tolerance for betting proxies.

-If sports enthusiasts want to place sports bets in New Jersey without having to visit the physical Resorts AC Sportsbook, he or she can simply use an online sportsbook like 5Dimes or BetDSI.
-These sportsbooks have been safely accepting NJ sports bettors for decades combined, and the recent change to New Jersey sports betting law has not changed this.
+If sports enthusiasts want to place sports bets in New Jersey without having to visit the physical Resorts AC Sportsbook, he or she can simply use an online sportsbook like 5Dimes, BetDSI, or another top service.
+These sportsbooks have been safely accepting NJ sports bettors for decades, and the recent change to New Jersey sports betting law has not changed this.

 |Legal NJ Sports Betting Sites||New Player Bonuses + Promos||Bet Now|